11 Reasons the USA & the World Will End Within the Next 100 Years

 Phase II: Destruction via pleasure

-If we do get through the current economic/geopolitical issues without a total reset, a cultural/societal decay most likely will still occur, as it is already under way.
-The best way I think to describe it will be: the great absorbing of humanity as machines increasingly substitute the need for people, at an increasingly efficient rate, supplying endless pleasure to the masses.
+If we do get through the current economic/geopolitical issues without a total reset, a cultural/societal decay most likely will still occur, as it is already underway.
+The best way I think to describe it will be the great absorption of humanity as machines increasingly substitute the need for people, at an increasingly efficient rate, supplying endless pleasure to the masses.
 I write about this on another site since it is such a large topic of its own http://humanit.home.blog.

 Global Asset Bubble: Economic Risk